stared/jekyll-blog-pre-2022/_drafts/why-do-word2vec-analogies-work.markdown

 $$ PMI(a, b) = \log \left[ \frac{P(a,b)}{P(a)P(b)} \right] = \log \left[ \frac{P(a|b)}{P(a)} \right].$$

-Its direct interpretation is how much more likely we get a pair than if it were at random.
+Its direct interpretation is how much more likely we get a pair than if it were [at random](https://en.wikipedia.org/wiki/Independence_(probability_theory)).
 Logarithm makes it easier to work with [words appearing at frequencies](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/) of different orders of magnitude.
 I am in love with (see [TagOverflow](https://github.com/stared/tagoverflow#tagoverflow) and other co-occurrence graphs).